bmlt-enabled/bmlt-root-server/README.md

 - TBD
 - Added the semantic workshop as a submodule.
 - Fixed a minor issue with JSON responses.
 Numeric "0" was being sent back as an empty string ("").
+- Removed the ancient header stuff from the semantic interface XHTML.
+- Fixed a few warnings.

 ** Version 2.6.32 **